Rugby-Erasmus airs grievances over Lions tour refereeing in hour-long video | Sports-Games

 Rugby-Erasmus airs grievances over Lions tour refereeing in hour-long video

+It was also unclear who exactly the video was intended for, although it may be World Rugby.
+"I’ll step away from the last two Test matches, but let the Springboks and the Lions have an equal chance on the field when it comes to laws, respect, the way players get treated, what is said in a pre-match coaches meeting with the referees, how they give feedback post that, and how things get said in the media," Erasmus said.

-South Africa's director of rugby, Rassie Erasmus, posted an hour-long video on Twitter on Thursday airing his grievances over the refereeing in the first test of the British & Irish Lions tour - before saying he would "step away" for the last two tests.
+South Africa's director of rugby, Rassie Erasmus, posted an hour-long video on Twitter on Thursday airing numerous grievances over the refereeing in the first test of the British & Irish Lions tour, before saying he would "step away" for the last two tests.

 "I'll step away from the last two Test matches, but let the Springboks and the Lions have an equal chance on the field when it comes to laws, respect, the way players get treated, what is said in a pre-match coaches meeting with the referees, how they give feedback post that, and how things get said in the media," Erasmus said.
 Erasmus expressed frustration at what he suggested was uneven refereeing at the weekend.